Sphere (1998 film): Plot

-A powerful typhoon strikes the surface, and the Habitat crew is forced to stay in the Habitat several more days.
-During that time, a series of tragedies strikes the crew, including attacks from aggressive jellyfish and a giant squid, and equipment failures in the base that kill Ted, Barnes and the team's support staff.
+A powerful typhoon strikes the surface and the Habitat crew is forced to stay in the Habitat several more days.
+During that time, a series of tragedies strikes the crew, including attacks from aggressive jellyfish and a giant squid and equipment failures in the base that kill Ted, Barnes and the team's support staff.
 The survivors, Beth, Harry and Norman, believe Jerry is responsible.
 Norman discovers that they had misinterpreted the initial messages from Jerry, and that the entity speaking to them through the computers is actually Harry himself, transmitted from his mind while he is asleep.
 Norman and Beth eventually realize that when Harry entered the sphere, he gained the ability to make anything he imagines a reality, and they conclude that all the horrors that have befallen the Habitat were manifestations of Harry's fears.

-Norman and Beth sedate Harry with enough sleeping drugs to put him into a dreamless sleep, to prevent him from doing any further damage.
-However, when Norman is attacked by a snake, Beth realizes that Harry alone could not have been responsible for everything that had happened on the Habitat, and she confronts Norman, accusing him of entering the sphere when he went to retrieve Harry.
-Beth's suspicions prove to be correct, but after experiencing her own nightmarish vision, she confesses to Norman that she too entered the sphere.
+Norman and Beth sedate Harry with enough sleeping drugs to put him into a dreamless sleep to prevent him from doing any further damage.
+However, when Norman is attacked by a snake, Beth realizes that Harry alone could not have been responsible for everything that had happened on the Habitat and she confronts Norman, accusing him of entering the sphere when he went to retrieve Harry.
+Beth's suspicions prove to be correct but after experiencing her own nightmarish vision, she confesses to Norman that she too entered the sphere.

-When rejoined by Harry, the three of them realize that the crew of the ship must have also entered the sphere, and they ended up killing each other after being driven mad by their fears.
+When rejoined by Harry, the group realizes that the crew of the ship must have also entered the sphere and they ended up killing each other after being driven mad by their fears.
 Under the stress of the situation, Beth has suicidal thoughts, which causes the detonation mechanisms on a store of explosives to engage, threatening to destroy the base and the spacecraft.
-They race to the Habitat's mini-sub, but their combined fears cause them to reappear back in the spacecraft.
+They race to the Habitat's mini-sub but their combined fears cause them to reappear back in the spacecraft.
 As a psychologist, Norman is able to see through the illusion.
-He triggers the mini-sub's undocking process, and overrides the others' fears that they will not escape the destruction of the Habitat and spacecraft.
+He triggers the mini-sub's undocking process and overrides the others' fears that they will not escape the destruction of the Habitat and spacecraft.
 The sphere is untouched by the explosions.

 The mini-sub makes it to the surface as the surface ships return.
 As Beth, Harry and Norman begin safe decompression, they realize that they will be debriefed and their newfound powers discovered.
 Fearing humans are not ready for this ability they agree to erase their memories of the event using their powers, to ensure the "unknown event" paradox is resolved.
 The sphere then rises from the ocean and accelerates away into distant space.